-In terms of emissions to the air, in the upcoming monitoring period diffuse monitoring of oxides of nitrogen and benzene, toluene, ethylbenzene and xylenes (BTEX) will be undertaken around the site periphery, as part of a regional study.
-The results of which will be discussed in the upcoming monitoring period.
-Results of the 2017-2018 regional NOx study were also presented in this report.
-The associated analysis indicated the following:
+In terms of emissions to the air, diffuse monitoring of benzene, toluene, ethylbenzene and xylenes (BTEX) were undertaken around the site periphery, as part of a regional study.
+The results indicated that for the neighbouring Kapuni production station, which is situated to the north of the Company site, the 1 hour averages, were below the MfE guideline value.
+This was categorised as 'good' when compared to the MfE guideline for benzene (1 hour average).

+Results of the 2018-2019 regional NOx study were also presented in this report.
+The associated analysis indicated that the neighbouring Kapuni Production station (which is to the north of the Company site) was rated in the 'good' category (National Environmental Standards) for 1 hour average.